Chichester boat sales office now open! Read more.

 What are the four classes of boats?

 In 1998 the EU introduced the Recreational Craft Directive to determine design standards for recreational boats.
-It determined that all new and used boats being sold in Europe would conform to standards within one of four categories.
+It stipulated that all new and used boats being sold in Europe would conform to standards within one of four categories.
 Following Brexit, the UK has transitioned to UKCA categories, which remain broadly the same.
 Read more about CE/UKCA categories here.

 The categories are: